moneyadviceservice/frontend-code-standards/Readme.md

 Touch the DOM as little as possible as it is VERY slow.
 Instead cache nodelists and insert HTML as few times as possible.

+We have recently decided to follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)

 ## Accessibility
 All web pages and interfaces must comply to [Web Content Accessibility Guidelines](http://www.w3.org/TR/WCAG/) (WCAG) 2.0 AA standard both to the letter and in spirit.